Best Transfer Belts & Gait Belts for Caregivers 2026

 OT/PT Preferred Brand

-Sammons Preston is one of the most recognized brands in occupational therapy and physical therapy equipment — the equivalent of a trusted clinical supply brand.
-Their gait belt is frequently sold directly through OT and PT practices and hospital DME departments, which speaks to its standing with the professionals who use transfer belts most.
+Sammons Preston is one of the most recognized brands in occupational therapy and physical therapy equipment, the equivalent of a trusted clinical supply brand.
+This 2-inch by 48-inch heavy-duty belt is frequently sold through OT and PT practices and hospital DME departments, which speaks to its standing with the professionals who use transfer belts most.
 The construction quality is excellent, the metal buckle is smooth and reliable, and the webbing is appropriately stiff for good hand grip.

-At $25 it's priced above most competitors, but families who have had their parent in physical or occupational therapy may already be familiar with this belt through the clinic.
-Buying the same belt the therapist used ensures consistency in transfer technique — your parent's body adjusts to the familiar sensation of the belt and position of the caregiver's grip over time.
+At around $15 it is priced competitively, and families who have had their parent in physical or occupational therapy may already be familiar with this belt through the clinic.
+Buying the same belt the therapist used ensures consistency in transfer technique, as your parent's body adjusts to the familiar sensation of the belt and the position of the caregiver's grip over time.

 Pros